sayobnr/alx-pre_course/README.md

-this is not supposed to be empty to be empty
+This is not supposed to be empty to be empty